rockettheme/docs/Docs/wordpress/themes/ionosphere/demo_extension.md

 | Title Variation  |                     Title 1 |
 | Margin Variation |            No Margin Bottom |

-This will create the widget, but you'll need to actually build the gallery using RokGallery.
+This will create the widget, but you will need to actually build the gallery using RokGallery.
 We go into detail on [how to use RokGallery in our official guide][rokgallery].

 #### Gantry Divider
 This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 #### RokSprocket
-You'll need to do two things to prepare this widget so that it looks similar to the one in the demo.
+You will need to do two things to prepare this widget so that it looks similar to the one in the demo.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Lists** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].